 Bangor University (Wales, UK) – School of Agricultural & Forest Sciences.
 Bangor University is a world-class research university.
 Bangor is located in a breathtaking landscape with panoramic views and is rich with history, culture, and charm.

 Degrees offered: MSc Agroforestry, MSc Conservation, and Land Management, MSc Environmental Forestry

 University of Eastern Finland (Finland) – Faculty of Forestry – The University of Eastern Finland is one of Europe’s premier institutions to study forestry, with an emphasis on sustainable use of boreal ecosystems and forest technology.

 Degrees offered: MSc Agriculture and Forestry

-University of Natural Resources and Life Sciences (Austria) – BOKU is a teaching and research centre for renewable resources which connects natural sciences, engineering and economic sciences.
+University of Natural Resources and Life Sciences (Austria) – BOKU is a teaching and research centre for renewable resources that connects natural sciences, engineering, and economic sciences.